jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/reattacks.md

 we show you how to do
 it from Locations.

-1. Log into your ASM account
+1. Log into your ARM account
   and click on one of your
   groups to access it.
   Once inside the group,